Tuesday, 01 December 2020

 DAK adjusting regional standards

 Samarinda, 10/23/13.
-Coordination between the central governments, provinces and cities and related agencies must run well for
+Coordination between the central governments, provinces and districts and related agencies must run well for

 Hope Ir.H.
 Nazrin as PL.
 Head of East Kalimantan Bappeda and Secretary of East Kalimantan Bappeda on the implementation of the DAK program is to have a very large impact and benefits for the community so that it will improve the welfare of the community better at this time and in the future.

-In accordance with the delivery of remarks as well as opening the DAK Regency/City Evaluation Meeting in East Kalimantan and Kaltara Baha in 2013, East Kalimantan Province received an allocation of deconcentration funds in the scope of the Ministry of Home Affairs, the Regional Development Development Program with the activities of strengthening the role of the province in controlling reporting and Evaluation of the Utilization of the Special Allocation Fund Program (DAK) and is the second year of the Province of East Kalimantan to get the deconcentration fund.
+In accordance with the delivery of remarks as well as opening the DAK Regency/City Evaluation Meeting in East Kalimantan and Kaltara Baha in 2013, East Kalimantan Province received an allocation of deconcentration funds in the scope of the Ministry of Home Affairs, the Regional Development Development Program with the activities of strengthening the role of the province in controlling the reporting and evaluation of the Special Allocation Fund Program (DAK) and is the second year of the East Kalimantan Province.

 1. Establishment of implementing organizations at the provincial level consisting of elements of Bappeda, Regional Development Bureau and Financial Bureau of the Regional Secretariat of Prov.Kaltim and related SKPD and DAK Recipients.